Incense In The Wind

 Incense Around the World

-Knox incence
+Knox incense

-Knox are a German firm who were founded around 1865 in a disused gunpowder mill.
 The range of fragrances available are quite traditional, and Christmas orientated.
-The make cones, which are designed to be burned in wooden burners, usually in the shape of traditional German characters, which are very popular in Germany.
+They make cones which are intended to be burned in wooden burners, usually in the shape of traditional German characters, which are very popular in Germany.

 Knox are not the only producers of cones or Räucherkerzen,